 In Tiny Town, children enter a world where even the smallest feel big.

 The moment we enter through the gate, most of the kids burst onto the scene in full force.
 The first building to catch their attention, just a few short yards inside the village, is a miniature Denver Fire Station.
 My toddler son, still a little unsure, crouches before the building gazing in, trying to understand what he is and is not allowed to touch.

 One of the older girls reaches out the front door and grabs his hand, pulling him into the unknown.
 At that moment he is introduced to a world where he can see through windows without having to stand on tiptoes and climb on porches without holding the hands of a grown-up.

 Local business owner George Turner, with his young daughter in mind, began construction on Tiny Town’s precursor, Turnerville, in 1915, creating buildings one-sixth in size.
 Five years later, the village, located at the Denver-Leadville stagecoach stop, opened to the public.
 By the mid-1920s, Tiny Town housed 125 colorful structures and was enjoyed by 20,000 visitors a year who traveled on dirt roads to see this enchanting little land.

 Unfortunately, the 40 years that followed brought Tiny Town floods, a fire and the rerouting of U.S. Highway 285, making the area less obvious to passersby.
 In 1966, the town of miniatures closed and was left empty.

-Throughout the next few decades, many attempts were made to restore Tiny Town, but they were not very successful.
+Throughout the next few decades, many attempts were made to restore Tiny Town.

 However, in 1987, the Northern Colorado Chapter of the Institute of Real Estate Management adopted the town as a civic project.
 With strict guidelines for refurbishment, lots were auctioned off and revival began.
 Doors were reopened to enthusiastic crowds in July 1988 and a new era for Tiny Town began.